We offer a range of team and individual sport and recreation programs for people of any ability. Explore the options now.

 Help improve the life of a person who is blind or vision impaired.
 Making a tax deductible donation today.

-Blind Sports & Recreation Victoria, Tennis Victoria and Tennis Seniors Victoria.
+Blind Sports & Recreation Victoria and Tennis Victoria

-Four times each year, a six-week blind tennis program, jointly developed by (Blind Sports & Recreation Victoria), Tennis Victoria and Tennis Seniors Victoria is held on Friday nights at the National Tennis Centre on indoor courts.
+During school terms, a six-week blind tennis program, jointly developed by Blind Sports & Recreation Victoria, Tennis Victoria and Tennis Seniors Victoria is held on Friday nights at the National Tennis Centre on indoor courts.

 People with varying level of vision impairment participate in the program, rotating through different tennis exercises with the support of volunteers.
 Various types of balls are used, including audible tennis balls and different sized and coloured balls.